 Individuals may also report sexual misconduct, to include sex offenses, to the institutions Title IX coordinator.
 That position is responsible for coordinating the institution's compliance with Title IX.
-The Title IX coordinator is the Director of Registrar and can be reached at 309-341-5234.
-The institution's sexual harassment policy for discrimination can be found in Board Policies 2.21 (students) and 2.22 (employees), and can be obtained in hard copy from the Office of Human Resources.
+The Title IX coordinator can be reached at (309) 341-5258.
+The institution's sexual harassment policy for discrimination can be found in Board Policy 2.21 (students) and Policy 2.22 (employees), and can be obtained in hard copy from the Office of Human Resources.